kcdstoragews/lab/README.md

 kubectl get tbc -n trident
 ```

 First let's create two StorageClasses.
 We've already prepared the necessary files.
-There is one storage class prepared for the nas backend and one for san.
+There is one StorageClass prepared for the *nas* backend and one for *san*.

-The file you will use for nas is called *sc-csi-ontap-nas.yaml*
+The file you will use for *nas* is called *sc-csi-ontap-nas.yaml*
 The command...

 ```console